Suzanne’s website: suzannebakerphotography.zenfolio.com

 Sara Dolan is a long time CAC Summer Spree teaching artist who is also a teacher at Christ Church preschool in Media during the school year.
 She began practicing the art of Ebru, a traditional Turkish art form that creates magnificent marbled papers and fabrics, about a year ago and now is happy to share her skills with people interested in this beautiful and exciting art form.

-Juanita teaches Ceramics to Pre-schoolers on Thursday in Lucky Charms and a weekend children’s class, Cooking and Clay Comb, at the Arts Center.
+Juanita has taught Ceramics to Pre-schoolers on Thursday in Lucky Charms and a weekend children’s class, Cooking and Clay Comb, at the Arts Center.
+She is offering a new Clay Club for order children in Spring 2021 and is our 2021 Summer Spree Coordinator.
 Go to classes tab to sign up for the currently registering Semester.

 Brad Hagmayer is a Ceramic Artist from Royersford, Pennsylvania.
 Beyond Royersford,